Team-Lovegood/Cruze/README.md

 ## Description
 Cruze is a mobile ride-hailing app that provides language and dark mode support.
 Riders and drivers are able to communicate with each other to progress the status of the trip.

+## How to View
+To view on a local machine, please follow these instructions:
+1. Fork the repository and clone to your local machine using: `git clone https://github.com/Team-Lovegood/Cruze.git`
+2. Run `npm install` to download dependencies.
+3. Add system IP address into /ip.js.
+4. Enter postgreSQL user in /server/models/landingPage.
+5. Run `\i schema.sql` after opening Postgres in /database.
+6. Make Google API key with places, directions, and distance matrix enabled.
+7. Insert Google API key in /config.js and /client/components/RiderHome/config.js.
+8. Run `expo start` and `npm run server` in separate terminals.
+9. Scan Expo QR code.

 ## Tech Stack